 I take D-Mannose after certain trigger events that could cause my UTIs.
 Consider this when adding D-Mannose to your UTI prevention strategy:

 - For UTI prevention take 1500-2000 mg (or one-half teaspoon) once or twice a day.

 - You can take “preventive” dose safely for as long as you want.
 Your bacteria won’t develop a resistance.

-- Take D-Mannose every time you think your vaginal flora is compromised (with the first signs of yeast infection, when consuming a lot of sugar, during stressful times, after sex, etc.).
+- Ladies, take D-Mannose every time you think your vaginal flora is compromised (with the first signs of yeast infection, when consuming a lot of sugar, during stressful times, after sex, etc.).

 The more volume you buy, the less you pay!